One very clear way of showing it's The Future

 - General Motors: Cadillac, Pontiac (originally Oakland), Buick, Opel, Vauxhall, and Holden were all once independent companies.
 GM Asia was spun off and bought by chaebol Daewoo and when the company fell apart the automobile arm was reintegrated into GM.

-- Fiat owns: Ferrari, Maserati, Alfa Romeo, Lancia, Abarth as well as the Chrysler Group, which includes Chrysler, Dodge, Jeep, RAM, and Mopar.
+- Fiat owns: Ferrari, Maserati, Alfa Romeo, Lancia, and Abarth, as well as being the sole member of the Chrysler Group LLC, which includes Chrysler, Dodge, Jeep, RAM, and Mopar.

-- Which now also owns a majority of VAZ as well, and actually managed to start breaking it from its traditional Alleged Car niche.
+- Which now also owns a majority of VAZnote as well, and actually managed to start breaking it from its traditional Alleged Car niche.

 - Volkswagen owns Audi, Bentley, Bugatti, Lamborghini, SEAT, Skoda, Ducati and Porsche.
 It also owns nearly 20% of Suzuki.